University of Hawaii using Agilent Equipment for Patient Monitoring Research

 This low cost method for measuring vital signs is especially useful for measuring changes in lung water content in patients with lung abnormalities, heart problems, burn victims, or those monitoring their recovery from previous illnesses.

 The key to this new approach is the measurement of ‘reflection coefficients’.
-Using harmless low-power microwaves, the microwave stethoscope design makes use of specialized sensors, advanced DSP algorithms and an integrated low-power, low-cost network analyzer from Agilent to collect the subject’s vital signs.
+Using harmless low-power microwaves, the microwave stethoscope design makes use of specialized sensors, advanced DSP algorithms and an integrated low-power, low-cost network analyzer from Keysight to collect the subject’s vital signs.
 “What was prohibitively expensive in the 1980s is now within reach,” states Dr. Iskander.
-“This unique application of Agilent test equipment makes it possible.”
+“This unique application of Keysight test equipment makes it possible.”

-Partnership with Agilent
+Partnership with Keysight

 Looking to the future